 Sarah Woods is a partner in our Montréal office and a member of our Québec Litigation Group.
 Her fluency in English, French and Spanish makes her a counsel of choice for clients who have national and international business interests.
 Through her diverse practice, she has supported clients on various aspects of commercial litigation, including securities litigation, construction and commercial real estate litigation, shareholder disputes and class actions.
-She also has experience in cases pertaining to professional liability and labour law.
+She also has experience in cases pertaining to professional liability and employment law.

 Her leadership and legal expertise combined with her impressive accomplishments have earned her the respect of the legal community, both provincially and nationally.
 She has received numerous industry recognitions and rankings, notably from Chambers Canada and the Canadian Legal Lexpert® Directory, as well as from Benchmark Litigation, which has named her as one of the top 50 women in litigation in Canada, since 2020.